ufal/mtmonkey/API.md

 An XML-RPC worker should support the following main method:

-- **process_task** (dictionary) – this is used to request a translation, and should return the translated text.
-The internal format of both the request and the response is exactly the same as in the public API.
+- **process_task** (multiple parameters) – this is used to request a translation, and should return the translated text.
+The internal format of both the request and the response is exactly the same as in the public API (see above for list of parameters).

 Alternatively, a JSON worker should accept the same requests and produce the same responses as described in the public API.
 The communication channel (XML-RPC or JSON) must be given